 As Jane Austin’s classic novel about youthful hubris and the perils of idealised romance gets another reboot, we cast our minds to its predecessor, the 90s Gwyneth Paltrow starring vehicle.
 A fresh-faced Paltrow sporting a first-rate English accent playing a meddling matchmaker.
 Despite its period-ness, the reboot is loaded with 90s retro coolness influencing the arts and fashion of the last decade.
-Hence a remake was only inevitable, if almost a tad be late.
+Hence a remake was only inevitable, if almost a tad bit late.

 Anya Taylor-Joy takes the helms as the well-to-do noble young woman with a saviour complex.
 I’ve been a fan of Taylor-Joy since her exceptional turn as a possessed daughter in Richard Egger’s New England set The Witch; morphing into a dry upper-class high schooler in the underrated macabre Thoroughbreds.
 Earning further brownie points as the voice of Brea, in Netflix’s The Dark Crystal.
 And here Taylor-Joy’s unusual elfin prettiness adds an edge to Paltrow’s conventional beauty.
 Her Emma is more of a mixed bag.
-Seemingly confident, knowing of her privilege yet in reality she is more like a headless chicken.
-Constant cumbersome efforts to manoeuvre situations and people into coupling with little to no success, complicating their lives further in the process.
+Seemingly confident, knowing of her privilege yet in reality is more like a headless chicken.
+Cumbersome efforts to manoeuvre situations and people into coupling with little to no success; complicating their lives further in the process.

-Taylor-Joy is equally rivalled and more often surpassed by Mia Goth’s Harriet Smith; her goofy, frumpy sidekick.
+Taylor-Joy is equally rivalled and often surpassed by Mia Goth’s Harriet Smith; her goofy, frumpy sidekick.
 Harriet becomes the sole focus of Emma’s attention.
 Come rain or shine, she is determined to find her a worthy suitor .
-Blindly patronising, believing she is salvaging Harriet from what she deems as ordinariness; instead keeps setting her up for failure further making her the laughingstock of the local high-society.
+Blindly patronising, believing she is salvaging Harriet from what she deems as ordinariness; instead keeps setting her up for failure, making her the laughingstock of the local high-society.

 A slick and supremely frilly interpretation by director Autumn De Wilde.
 Drawing rooms painted in thick lavender purple and ornamented to the nth degree in rococo style; resembling an assortment of Mrs Kipling’s fondant fancies.
 A background in music videos could have pleasantly led De Wilde down a more alternative Baz Lauhrmann/ Jonas Akerlund route, but instead she sticks to familiar territory of detailed period representation.
 And like its precursors, owed to Austin’s writing, there is the pervasive feminist streak seen through Emma’s small acts of non-conformity.